williamouyang/okta.github.io/_source/_docs/how-to/beta-auth-service/api-access-management-troubleshooting.md

 ## Subtle Behavior

 Some behaviors aren't obvious:

-* If you choose a scope that the client app doesn't support, no token is minted and an error is returned.

 * A user must be assigned to the client in Okta for the client to get Access Tokens from that client.
 To resolve, assign the user, or a group that contains the user, to the client.